FishGoddess/cachego/README.en.md

 * Use fine-grained and segmented lock mechanism to provide a high performance in concurrency
 * Lazy cleanup supports, expired before accessing
 * Sentinel cleanup supports, cleaning up at fixed duration
+* Singleflight supports, which can decrease the times of cache penetration
+* ....

 _More features in [_examples](_examples) and designing detail in [arch.md](_examples/docs/arch.md)._